 The 25 interviews were conducted between September and December 2019 by one of the authors (DA).
 Participants were approached based on their professional position and the size and location of their hospital (Appendix 2).
 The interviews were audio recorded and the recordings were transcribed verbatim.
 Participants provided verbal consent to participate and received no compensation.
 The interviews were conducted in person at the participants’ offices and lasted an average of 20 minutes.

-Field notes were taken by one of the authors (DA) during and immediately after each interview, in which the interviewees described factors contributing to surgical errors and Never Events and recorded any nonverbal reactions, such as anger or discomfort, during the interview.
+Field notes were taken by one of the authors (DA) during and immediately after each interview, in which the interviewees described factors contributing to surgical errors and Never Events, and recorded any nonverbal reactions, such as anger or discomfort, during the interview.

 Analysis